01 of 14

 If you'd rather stay in a hotel, you can find plenty of places to stay in Palm Springs.

-You might also like Hicksville Trailer Palace, a collection of travel trailers surrounding a swimming pool or Kate's Lazy Desert Airstream Hotel, a place where the trailer have names like Tiki, Hairstream and Hot Lava that has been on my bucket list for years.Continue to 14 of 14 below.
+You might also like Hicksville Trailer Palace, a collection of travel trailers surrounding a swimming pool or Kate's Lazy Desert Airstream Hotel, a place where the trailer have names like Tiki, Hairstream and Hot Lava that finds a place on many bucket lists.Continue to 14 of 14 below.

 14 of 14